Air-conditioning the Internet

 I want to conclude with a paragraph from philosopher Peter Sloterdijk, who has done substantial work on air conditioning as the confluence of technical, spatial, and political concerns.
 In Globes, the second volume in his Spheres trilogy, he writes:

 The atmospheric media of our moment, the joint infrastructural technologies of air conditioning and the internet, constitute an intensifying feedback loop.
 It is a feedback loop predicated on the desire to construe a fully insulated space.
-I recall Octavia Butler’s prescience in the Parable of the Sower that climate collapse is also the rise of the gated community.13 When we condition the internet’s air, we also set the conditions for its further function and possibility.
-And I wonder: will the time come when we lose ourselves the right to open the window?
+I recall Octavia Butler’s prescience in the Parable of the Sower that climate collapse is also the rise of the gated community.

 For the sake of putting this talk out in the public, I’ve decided to be a bit vague about which data center I went to.
 This is to preserve my ability to access the data center again in the course of my research, as well as not to endanger any working relationship between the data center and the folks who invited me on the tour. ↩︎